eBay/tsv-utils/docs/ToolReference.md

 $ # Move field 1 to the end of the line
 $ tsv-select -f 1 --rest first file.tsv

-$ # Move fields 7 and 3 to the start of the line
+$ # Move the 'Date' and 'Time' fields to the start of the line
-$ tsv-select -f 7,3 --rest last file.tsv
+$ tsv-select -H -f Date,Time --rest last file.tsv

 # Output with repeating fields
 $ tsv-select -f 1,2,1 file.tsv